What Happens Next

 If you decide to return your Nissan, we will make the process as easy and seamless as possible.

-- The Dealership will ground your vehicle in your presence using an internal website.
-At time of drop off, the Dealer will print off an NCFS Grounding Receipt to be signed by both you & the Dealership.
+3. The Dealership will ground your vehicle in your presence using an internal website.
+At the time of drop off, the Dealer will print off an NCF Grounding Receipt to be signed by both you & the Dealership.
 This form is a receipt acknowledging the date that you returned the vehicle.
 The grounding receipt is not a vehicle inspection report.
 An independent 3rd party inspector will complete a detailed condition report within 48 hours of grounding.
-The condition report is then used by NCFS to determine whether the vehicle has suffered excess wear and tear charges or has been driven beyond the allowable kilometres which would then be charged to you.
+The condition report is then used by NCF to determine whether the vehicle has suffered excess wear and tear charges or has been driven beyond the allowable kilometres which would then be charged to you.

 Our primary goal at Nissan Canada Finance is to offer our valued customers a hassle-free, quick and smooth transition into their next new Nissan vehicle.
 We want to help you and your family members make every journey a memorable one and as a loyal customer, we can deliver more!
 If you are leasing or financing your Nissan vehicle with Nissan Canada Finance, or if you currently own a Nissan vehicle 2009 model year or newer, you and your immediate family members residing at the same address are eligible to take advantage of the Nissan Canada Finance Loyalty Program.

-To ensure the process runs smoothly and fairly, NCFS has selected an independent 3rd party company, AutoVIN, to complete all vehicle condition and inspection reports on behalf of NCFS.
-All of their Field Inspectors receive continuous training on NCFS's standards and procedures.
+To ensure the process runs smoothly and fairly, NCF has selected an independent 3rd party company, AutoVIN, to complete all vehicle condition and inspection reports on behalf of NCF.
+All of their Field Inspectors receive continuous training on NCF's standards and procedures.

-To alleviate any concern and anxiety over this process, NCFS provides a detailed wear & tear guide in the 6 month mailing that you will receive.
-This guidebook outlines exactly what NCFS considers excess wear and tear and also provides a Driveway Check-up tool which will assist you in performing your own self-assessment.
+To alleviate any concern and anxiety over this process, NCF provides a detailed wear & tear guide in the 6-month mailing that you will receive.
+This guidebook outlines exactly what NCF considers excess wear and tear and also provides a Driveway Check-up tool which will assist you in performing your own self-assessment.
 It is recommended that you schedule an appointment with your Dealership to rectify potential excess wear and tear problem areas before grounding your leased vehicle.

 Click on the link below to access an electronic copy of our standards.